-Be Scofield is a queer and transgender writer and digital media strategist.
-She is a prominent journalist exposing cults and abusive gurus with her independently published articles receiving over a million views in the last few years alone.
+Be Scofield is a prominent journalist exposing cults and abusive gurus with her independently published articles receiving over a million views in the last few years alone.
 Her investigative reporting and innovative digital media tactics have pioneered the modern landscape of cult exposition.
 She is also the founder of the site Decolonizing Yoga and has done cutting edge work on the intersections of spirituality and social change.

 In December 2017 Be infiltrated Bentinho Massaro’s cult and published an article that went viral called “Tech Bro Guru: Inside the Sedona Cult of Bentinho Massaro.”
 In two weeks it got 200,000 views.
 18 days after it was published he fled Sedona and went into hiding.
 One of his followers committed suicide 9 days after the story was published while he was on Bentinho’s week-long retreat.
 Barcroft TV and VICE each produced short documentaries about Bentinho as a result of her story.
 Playboy magazine also ran an article about him.